Who we helpIndustry guide

 • Training and subscriptions that keep your skills current

-• Pension contributions made through the company
+• Pension contributions paid through the company

 Day-to-day numbers

-If you also have income outside your company, we handle your personal Self Assessment too, including the dividends you have drawn, so the whole picture ties up.
+If you have income outside your company, we handle your personal Self Assessment too, including the dividends you have drawn, so the whole picture ties up.

 Making the move